arclab-hku/SOPVO/README.md

 5.3 KITTI:
 please download the odometry dataset(gray image), then use kitti_img2rosbag_tool to convert the sequense into rosbag.
 There are different image resolutions of the KITTI datasets, please modify the config files for the testing.
-In folder ./config we provide two example: kitti_1226.yaml and kitti_1241.yaml.
+In folder ./config we provide two examples: kitti_1226.yaml and kitti_1241.yaml.

 5.4 Other datasets:
 please wait for update